iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 3. Create the YAML config `iomesh-cluster-1.yaml` and configure fields `meta.nodeAffinity`, `chunk.dataCIDR`, `chunk.blockDeviceNamespace`, `chunk.nodeAffinity`, `redirector.dataCIDR`, and `redirector.nodeAffinity`.

-    - Fill in `dataCIDR` for `chunk` and `redirector` respectively with the dataCIDR you previously configured.
+    - Set `dataCIDR` to the data CIDR you previously configured in [Prerequisites](../deploy-iomesh-cluster/prerequisites.md#network-requirements) for `chunk` and `redirector` respectively.
     - Set `spec.chunk.devicemanager.blockDeviceNamespace` to `iomesh-system` because management components and all block devices reside in the namespace `iomesh-system`.
     - Specify the IOMesh edition. `iomesh-cluster-1.yaml` installs IOMesh Community Edition by default.
 To set it to Enterprise Edition, set `image.repository.tag` to `v5.3.0-rc13-enterprise` for `meta`, `chunk`, and `redirector` respectively.